1952 United States presidential election

-Presidential elections were held in the United States on November 4, 1952.
-The Republican ticket of general Dwight D. Eisenhower and senator Richard Nixon defeated the Democratic ticket of Illinois Governor Adlai Stevenson II and senator John Sparkman in a landslide victory, becoming the first Republican president in 20 years.
+A presidential election was held in the United States on November 4, 1952.
+The Republican ticket of General Dwight D. Eisenhower and Senator Richard Nixon defeated the Democratic ticket of Illinois Governor Adlai Stevenson II and Senator John Sparkman in a landslide victory, becoming the first Republican administration in 20 years.
 This was the first election since 1928 without an incumbent president on the ballot.